Postgraduate Program in Pediatric Dentistry

 Application

-The application deadline is November 15 of the year preceding matriculation.
-Correspondence regarding application and admission procedures should be addressed to: Dr. Patricia Meehan, Assistant Dean, Admissions and Recruitment, Baltimore College of Dental Surgery, Dental School, 650 W. Baltimore St, University of Maryland at Baltimore, Baltimore, MD 21201.
+The application deadline is October 15 of the year preceding matriculation.
+Correspondence regarding application and admission procedures should be addressed to: Dr. Monica Schneider, Assistant Dean, Admissions and Recruitment, University of Maryland Dental School, 650 W. Baltimore St, Baltimore, MD 21201.

 Description